ckmah/project-template/deliver/README.md

 # deliver folder

 Clean notebooks are stored here.
 Notebooks are presentable and should not contain any prototyping or debugging code.
 Code should be clean and organized.
-Each notebook should be ~4-10 cells long and represent a coherent chunk of the analysis.
+Each notebook should represent a coherent chunk of the analysis.

 Follow notebook organization conventions as stated in the develop [README.md](../develop/README.md).